 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into SUNY at Binghamton.
+Applicants require very good grades in high school to get into Binghamton University.
 The average high school GPA of the admitted freshman class at SUNY at Binghamton was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #23 in New York for highest average GPA.
 Even with a competitive GPA, admission to Binghamton University will be challenging as the school denies more applicants than it admits.

 |3.50 to 3.75||18%||Avg -|